Employee Pension Contributions in Israel – The Complete Employer Guide 2026

 Summary

-In conclusion, pension contributions for employees in Israel are not optional – they are a legal obligation that applies to every employer.
-As a result, the total contribution can reach up to 21% of the gross salary (6% employee + up to 15% employer).
-Consequently, non-compliance carries severe penalties including fines, lawsuits, and retroactive payments.
+Pension contributions for employees in Israel are not optional · they are a legal obligation that applies to every employer.
+The total contribution can reach up to 21% of the gross salary (6% employee + up to 15% employer), and non-compliance carries severe penalties including fines, lawsuits and retroactive payments.

 Ready to Hire in Israel with Full Compliance?